sri-arjuna/ASPIRE/docs/Help.md

 | list_sections	| Returns a list of sections
 | list_keys		| Returns a list of keys of passed section
 | read			| Reads the config file to memory
-| write			| Writes the config file from memory
+| save			| Writes the config file from memory
 | 			|
 | 			|